 The Image Sources setting determines how long each picture will stay on the screen.
-Once an image is added to the Storyboard, its duration can't be changed, so set it to the correct value now.
 It's a good idea to set each image's duration about one second longer than you think is necessary, because transitions (which we'll discuss below) take up about that much time.

 Once you have added all the photos to your Project, adding them to the Storyboard is very simple.
 Right-click on any blank area in the Video and Photos Collection (not on a photo) and from the menu choose Select all.
 All the photos are now selected.
 Now, right-click on a photo and choose Add to storyboard.
 All the photos are added to the Storyboard.